akleemans/java8-cert/README.md

 - Command line params start at `args[0]` and are always Strings.
 - "It is permitted, but discouraged as a matter of style, to redundantly specify the public and/or abstract modifier for a method declared in an interface."
 - "If you do not specify that the interface is public, then your interface is accessible only to classes defined in the same package as the interface."
+- "Static methods can not be overridden in the exact sense of the word, but they can hide parent static methods" ([source](http://stackoverflow.com/a/5436790/811708))
+- Enums can not have a public constructor.
+All Enum values ("inner subclasses") will be constructed the first time a Enum value is used.
+- "The first time that we ask for any of the `enum` values (of a certain Enum) Java constructs all of the `enum` values."